Search for optimal ODE parameters

 sol_true = solve(prob, Tsit5(), saveat=0.1);

-Graph the obtained results of true solutions:
+Display the results of the true solutions on graphs:

 colors = [:red, :blue, :green, :orange, :purple, :brown]